 Bonds also have a date the money must be paid to the debt-holder, which is referred to as the maturity date.
 This can be thought of as an expiration date.

 The coupon rate, or set amount of interest, is what you should be looking at when you're figuring out what you're going to be making on your investment.
 However, it's important to note that there are other factors as well such as whether or not the bond has a fixed or variable rate.
 If you're going to explore investments and bonds, which I do recommend in your path to achieving a well-diversified assets, I highly recommend investing in fixed rate coupons.

 The actual market price of a bond depends on a number of factors, including the credit quality of the issuer, the length of time until expiration, and the coupon rate compared to the general interest environment at the time.

-So, a 20 year old might be 90% stocks and 10% bonds because they can take on the added risk, while a 60 year old might be 30% stocks and 70% bonds because they don’t want all that risk in their portfolio.
+Generally speaking, a 20 year old may own 90% stocks and 10% bonds in their portfolio because they can take on the added risk, while a 60 year old might own 30% stocks and 70% bonds in their portfolio because they don't want all that added risk in their portfolio.

 Investment #2: Commodities

 Commodities are raw materials such as gold, silver, copper, or a primary agricultural product that can be bought and sold, such as coffee, oranges, and corn.

 Now, to invest in commodities, you do not just stack up on a ton of coffee beans and hold them until you find a buyer for all the coffee.
 Trading commodities on an exchange gives you the ability to gain exposure to these asset classes without having to physically hold the commodities themselves.
 There are, however, a lot of commissions and taxes involved in trading commodities which takes a lot of technical understanding on how the commodity markets work.